Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/inheritance.md

 ## Application

-Polymorphism can be useful when we want to store a bunch of related objects of different-but-related types into an array or other grouping data structure in order to perform some kind of batch operation on them.
+Polymorphism is when we want to store objects of different, but related, types into an array to perform some kind of batch operation on them.

 ```java
 A[] myObjs = {